-The answer to your question depends on if and how the defaulted student loan appears on your credit report, the timing of the default, the steps you took to resolve (or cure) it and if your name is in the CAIVRS database due to the default.
+The answer to your question depends on if and how the defaulted student loan appears on your credit report, the timing of the default, the steps you took to resolve (or cure) the issue and if your name is in the CAIVRS database due to the default.

 If the defaulted student loan appears on your credit report then lenders typically require you to provide a letter of explanation that addresses why the default occurred and any steps you took to resolve the issue.
 For example, it is important to provide information on any settlement or payment plan you implemented to cure the default.
-Any letter that you provide to the lender should be factual and concise and focus on how you attempted to resolve the matter and cure the default.
+Any letter that you provide to the lender should be factual, concise and focus on how you attempted to resolve the matter.

 Review How to Qualify for a Mortgage With Student Loans

-If the loan does not appear on your credit report, then you should be able to qualify for a conventional mortgage assuming your credit score and other qualification factors meet the lender’s requirements.
-If the loan does appear on your report then you may be required to provide a letter of explanation or you may be ineligible for certain mortgage programs.
+You can use free credit monitoring apps to determine if the defaulted student loan appears on your credit report.
+If the loan does not appear on your report, then you should be able to qualify for a conventional mortgage assuming your credit score and other qualification factors meet the lender’s requirements.
+If the loan does appear on your report then you may be required to provide the letter of explanation, as outlined above, plus you may be ineligible for government-backed mortgage programs.

-The second point to consider is that depending on when the default occurred, you may appear in the CAIVRS database.
+This is because depending on when the default occurred, you may appear in CAIVRS.
 Simply put, CAIVRS is a database run by the government that keeps track of borrowers who are delinquent on, defaulted on or had a claim paid on a government-backed loan, including student loans.

-Your best course of action is to review your situation with multiple lenders to understand your financing options and the step you should take to qualify for a mortgage.
-We recommend that you contact at least five lenders as qualification requirements for applicants with defaulted student loans may vary.
-Plus, comparing multiple lenders enables you to find the best mortgage terms.
+Because there are several financing options depending on your personal circumstances, your best course of action is to review your situation with multiple lenders to understand the program that is right for you.
+We recommend that you contact several lenders in the table below as qualification requirements for applicants with defaulted student loans may vary.
+Plus, shopping for your mortgage enables you to find the best loan terms.